- Pump Skid Systems

 Watch the video below to see a visual explanation:

-It is important to note that there is usually some pulsation of discharge flow in air operated diaphragm pumps.
+It is important to note that there is usually some pulsation of discharge flow in air-operated diaphragm pumps.
+This can cause excess movement in the pumping system.
 This pulsating flow can be reduced somewhat by using pulsation dampeners in the discharge piping.

 Pulsation dampeners absorb energy from the pulse wave created by AODD pumps.
 They create an area of low pressure in the system with enough volume to absorb the pulsation.